Harrison Barnes' Legal Career Advice Podcast - Episode 18

 - In my own small community, I have been asked to lead community boards and to help sort out various neighborhood issues—just because I am an attorney.

 - People ask me for advice all the time and are willing to pay me for it—just because I am an attorney.

 For all the flak the profession sometimes gets about dishonesty, when it comes down to it, people respect lawyers because they have the power to protect them.
-Lawyers designed the very fabric of our government and society, and we look to lawyers when we need help or redress.
+Lawyers designed the very fabric of our government agencies and society, and we look to lawyers when we need help or redress.
 At their best, lawyers trade in truth, justice, liberty, and fairness.
 The very fact that lawyers have the power to do this and to influence so much in so many arenas indicates the might and nobility of the profession and the reason why it is held in such esteem by those who are not vested with such power.

 There are few professions other than the law that confer on members such a high level of respect.
 I am happy that I am an attorney.
 I appreciate this honor every day and have never regretted it.

 3. Attorneys Have a License to Start a Business That Is Always in Demand and Protected from Competition

 All attorneys have to do is announce to the world that they are attorneys and people will find them and pay them money.
 If you are an attorney, you can set up an office out of your home, rent a small office, or operates a small business with a few other attorneys.
 You will need a website, some marketing, and may have to knock on some doors—but if you want to have your own business, a law license allows you to do this.
 It is fast, simple, and cheap, and yet you are expected to be able to charge a lot of money for your services.
 You can take contingency cases, charge by the hour—it is up to you.
 If you get a law degree, you suddenly have a world of opportunities open to you for starting your own business.